MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-the-threads-window.md

    The gutter next to the source code line now displays a *thread marker* icon ![Thread Marker](../debugger/media/dbg-thread-marker.png "Thread Marker").
 The thread marker indicates that a thread is stopped at this location.
 If there is more than one stopped thread at the location, the ![multiple threads](../debugger/media/dbg-multithreaded-show-threads.png "multiple threads") icon appears.

 1. Hover the pointer over the thread marker.
 A DataTip appears, showing the name and thread ID number for the stopped thread or threads.
-The thread name may be `<No Name>`.
+The thread names may be `<No Name>`.

    >[!TIP]
    >To help identify nameless threads, you can rename them in the **Threads** window.
 Right-click the thread and select **Rename**.